-I was in the dead center of the live version of a dream I had been dreaming for years.
 I was in the middle of the Scottish Highlands, surrounded by wild, rugged snowcapped mountains.
 The quaint pub I was in, near Loch Ness, was located in the town of Fort William, not too far from Inverness.
 As I sat there sipping my ridiculously priced (and ridiculously good) glass of scotch, letting the warmth of the drink flow through me, and felt the warmth of the wood fire beside me in our booth, I couldn’t help but think it was one of the most contented moments of my twenty some years on earth.
 I simply basked in the moment, in the feeling of finally having arrived somewhere I always hoped I would end up.

 The feeling was probably enhanced by being the only relatively quiet moment of a break-neck paced two week journey through Ireland and Scotland.
 As much as we had enjoyed our fellow tour companions, traveling around for days on end with two dozen heavy drinking, karaoke loving, cheery Australians was not as relaxing as one might guess.
 So, as it was, that glowing, crackling fire beside me and the soft hum of conversation by the bartender and a local across the room felt like the quiet, but still active moments before mass begins.
 As I neared the end of my glass, my husband returned and sat down with my second glass and his own locally made beer.
 I looked up at him to offer a blissful smile of gratitude for finally agreeing to accompany me on this trip, but I was caught off guard by the utterly new expression on his usually carefully guarded face.
 It was wonder I saw.